postmanlabs/labs-docs/src/pages/docs/writing-scripts/script-references/test-examples.md

 ### Testing status codes

-You can test for the response status code:
+Test for the response status code:

 ```js
 pm.test("Status code is 201", () => {